kee-org/browser-addon/README.md

 ## Vue devtools

 It's likely that the below does not work.
 It might though, at least on one or two devices in the world when the stars are aligned.

+We'll take a fresh look at this challenge when working on the migration to MV3.

 ### One time:
 ````